kris3713/UltimateBTTrackersList/README.md

-# UltimateTrackerList
+# UltimateTrackersList
-A combination of various BitTorrent tracker lists all combined into ONE BitTorrent tracker list file.
+A WIP project that scrapes various lists of BitTorrent trackers can concatenates them into ONE list of BitTorrent trackers.

 ## URLs currently being scraped